Whilst WordPress gets a lot right out of the box, there’s always room for enhancement, customisation, and extension.

 - DuracellTomi’s Google Tag Manager for WordPress, which handles GTM injection and creates a sophisticated datalayer object

-- Broken Link Checker, which is a handy (but sometimes performance-intensive) tool for spotting broken links in your content
+- Broken Link Checker, which is a handy tool for spotting broken links in your content.
+Watch out, though – it’s notoriously performance-intensive, and even banned by some hosts

 - WPML, which is the de-facto internationalisation plugin [may require a LOT of modification/extension based on your requirements but does a good job of handling much of the heavy lifting]